DEHQ Divisions

 The Department of Environmental Health and Quality's mission is to protect the environment and public health.
 It accomplishes this through the work of three divisions.

-Community Health runs the vector control program to keep us safe from diseases such as West Nile virus, hantavirus, Lyme disease, and others.
-It was also instrumental in the countywide program to control eye gnats.
+The Community Health Division (CHD) facilitates the Vector Control Program to keep the public safe from diseases such as West Nile virus, Hantavirus, and Lyme disease.
 Other programs under the community health umbrella include radiological health and occupational health.
-Find out more about the Community Health Division in this short video clip.
+Watch a video overview of Community Health.

 DEHQ: People - Environment - Health